 The going concern assessment considers whether it is appropriate to prepare the financial statements on a going concern basis.
-The global Covid-19 pandemic has introduced significant levels of uncertainty into most businesses.
-The Board are paying close attention to the evolving situation and to mitigating the risks for the Group and have assessed the going concern in light of the risks raised by the pandemic.
+The global Covid-19 pandemic has inevitably presented a series of unprecedented challenges into aspects of all our businesses.
+The Board continues to monitor the evolving situation, is focussed on mitigating the risks for the Group and has assessed the going concern in light of the risks raised by the pandemic.

-At 31 March 2020 the Places for People Group (Group) had cash and undrawn facilities of £918.3m.
+At 31 March 2021 the Places for People Group (Group) had cash and undrawn facilities of £954.6m.
 The Group continues to actively manage its cash flows in order to mitigate any reductions in income.